turingschool/full-circle/README.md

 > The testing environment uses RSpec and Capybara with Poltergeist to handle Phantomjs.
 It's slow, but easy to write and easy to test and does not require any additional setup on your end.

-***AAAAACK!!!
-As of now Phantomjs does not support Javascript ES6.
+***As of now Phantomjs does not support Javascript ES6.
 This means that unless you want to go down some very dark roads testing React Components is not possible.
-When support of ES6 is real, Feature testing should be really easy and integrate very nicely with Capybara.***
+When support of ES6 is supported, Feature testing should be really easy and integrate very nicely with Capybara.***

 > All testing configs for middle-wear will be found in rails_helper.rb.
 This includes Shoulda-Matchers, Capybara/Poltergeist, and Omniauth